-There are so many mountains in Banff you’ll never be able to see them all, however there are some notable ones in the Canadian Rockies that visitors may want to be aware of.
-This is a list of some of the most famous mountains not just in Banff, but in all the Canadian Rockies.
+There are so many mountains in Banff that you’ll never be able to see them all; however, visitors may want to be aware of some notable ones in the Canadian Rockies.
+This is a list of some of the most famous mountains not just in Banff but in all the Canadian Rockies and Alberta.

 You’ll be able to impress locals with your knowledge of some of the most iconic Banff mountains.
-They are not just normal mountains, but somewhat “celebrities” in the world of the Canadian Rockies.
-So without further adieu here are some of the most notable mountains in Banff, Jasper, Canmore, and even a few in British Columbia.
+They are not just normal mountains but somewhat “celebrities” in the world of Alberta mountains.
+So without further adieu, here are some of the most notable mountains in Banff, Jasper, Canmore, and even a few in British Columbia.

-Yamnuska is far from the tallest mountain on this list nor is it a mountain in Banff, but it’s well known by just about everybody in the Bow Valley and Calgary for that matter.
+Yamnuska is far from the tallest mountain on this list, nor is it a mountain in Banff, but it’s well known by just about everybody in the Bow Valley and Calgary, for that matter.
 It’s one of the first mountains you see as you enter the Rockies from Calgary, between the prairies and mountains.
-It’s an extremely popular scramble and rock climbing destination, though sadly, many have perished on it due to its perceived ease and accessibility.
+Yamnuska is an extremely popular scramble and rock climbing destination, though sadly, many have perished on it due to its perceived ease and accessibility.

-Mount Temple is a famous mountain in the Canadian Rockies as it’s over 3000 meters and you can summit it without having mountaineering experience.
+Mount Temple is a famous mountain in the Canadian Rockies as it’s over 3000 meters, and you can summit it without having mountaineering experience.
 For many hikers and scramblers who enjoy the Canadian Rockies, Mount Temple is a source of accomplishment.
-It’s a gorgeous mountain and an endless source of inspiration in the Canadian Rockies.
-At 11,627 ft in elevation, it’s the second-highest mountain in Alberta
+It’s a gorgeous Banff mountain and an endless source of inspiration in the Canadian Rockies.
+At 11,627 ft in elevation, it’s one of the highest mountains in Alberta.

 If you’re in Canmore, a popular and easy scramble to complete is the East End of Rundle (locally called EEOR).